hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 - Let's create a `StructuredConcurrencyRestaurant`
 - explain that `join()` blocks, `throwIfFailed` optionally throws, `get()` always returns a valid result
 - explain the introduction of `Subtask` (meant for calling 'get()'s after a result is already known, unlike (Completable)Future)
-- Compare the behavior of `MultiWaiterRestaurant` with this new one

 *(tag `1-created-sc-restaurant`)*